t-taormina/Security/CTF/BYUCTF2024/Rev/musles.md

 musles: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib/ld-musl-x86_64.so.1, stripped
 ```

-Another important note is the binary is an position independent executable (pie).
+Another important note is the binary is a position independent executable (pie).
 It is also stripped, so no symbols.
 I could not initially generate the assembly in **gdb** so I used **objdump -d** to get disassembly.
 This gave me an idea of what was going on.
 Note, when running the binary there is a time out with an output along the lines of "Alarm".
 When inspecting the disassembly from **objdump** we can see there is a call to alarm.
 This will have to be avoided or patched.
 In **gdb** I was able to place a breakpoint on **__libc_start_main** which allows the addresses to be determined and from here a breakpoint can be placed on **main**.

 Key functions in main include:
 - **mmap** which creates a new mapping in the virtual address space of the calling process.